-- Refund dates and drop/withdraw dates are posted for fullquarter-length state-support classes.
+- Early enrollment is reserved for student veterans and continuing degree or certificate students.
+Your assigned Enrollment Appointment can be viewed in ctcLink Student Center after the date posted on the calendar to "Check your Enrollment Appointment in myBTC". - Refund dates and drop/withdraw dates are posted for fullquarter-length state-support classes.
 If your class is shorter, the dates are calculated on a pro-rated basis. - The last day to withdraw or change your schedule is the last day you may make any changes to your schedule for the quarter.
 (Exception: If a short class begins after this date, you may be able to add/drop/withdraw in writing.
-Contact the Registration Office regarding specific classes that start toward the end of the quarter.) - Check myBTC portal and the calendar from our home page or at www.btc.edu/calendar for important dates and deadlines.
+Contact the Registration Office regarding specific classes that start toward the end of the quarter.) - Check important Registration dates and deadlines on the BTC Calendar at www.btc.edu.